po1sigala/live/01-Class-Content/09-NodeJS/README.md

 ## Overview

-We now arrive at another important milestone in our journey.
+You’ve arrived at another important milestone in your journey.
 The JavaScript you wrote for your first project was executed entirely on the client side, though it used third-party server-side APIs.
-In this and later units, you will learn how to write your own server-side applications to handle requests and ultimately to build your own APIs.
+In this and later units, you’ll learn how to write your own server-side applications to handle requests and ultimately to build your own APIs.

-In a previous era, this would be the point in our full-stack journey where we would begin learning a second programming language, such as PHP, to write server-side code.
-Luckily for us, Node.js—which was released in 2009—makes this unnecessary.
-Node.js is an implementation of the V8 JavaScript engine without Chrome, and allows us to write server-side code using JavaScript.
-We no longer need a browser to run JavaScript.
-We can (and will) do so from the command line.
+In a previous era, this would be the point when you’d begin learning a second programming language, like PHP, to write server-side code.
+Luckily, Node.js&mdash;released in 2009&mdash;makes this unnecessary.
+Node.js is an implementation of the V8 JavaScript engine without Chrome.
+It allows you to write server-side code using JavaScript.
+This means that you no longer need a browser to run JavaScript.
+You can (and will) do so from the command line!

-In this unit, you will learn how to initialize a Node.js project, install third-party dependencies, and create interactive command-line applications.
-Node.js ships with what is referred to as a standard library.
-The standard library contains a number of modules that allow us to extend the functionality of Node.js, such as `fs`, which we will use to read and write files.
-There is also a large and robust ecosystem of third-party modules that you will learn how to add to applications to extend their functionality.
+In this unit, you’ll learn how to initialize a Node.js project, install third-party dependencies, and create interactive command-line applications.
+Node.js ships with a **standard library**.
+The standard library contains a number of modules that allow you to extend the functionality of Node.js, like `fs`, which you’ll use to read and write files.
+You’ll also learn how to add a large and robust ecosystem of third-party modules to applications to extend their functionality.

 ## Key Topics